 Number skills- Basic number skills are a great way to help improve your child’s confidence in maths.
 We would ask that you support them to play Numbots/ Times Table Rockstars as this will help to improve the basic skills that will support them in all areas of numeracy.

-Spellings- Each week the children will have a new list of spellings based around our sound of the week.
-The children will write the spellings for the next week in their planners on a Friday.
-The spellings will also be shared on Tapestry every Monday.
+Spellings- Each week the children will have a new list of spellings based around our rule of the week.
+The children will write the spellings for the next week in their planners on a Monday and they will also be shared on Tapestry every Monday.
 Spelling games such as letter scramble (mix all the letters up and then put them in the correct order) or hangman are a good way to practise at home.

 As children are in their final year of primary school and preparing to move to secondary school, we are promoting independence.
 I am sure with your support this will enable children to be more than ready for the transition to secondary school.
 If there are any problems, please do not hesitate to contact the school for an appointment.